 How Long Do Opioids Stay In Hair?

 Hair tests have the longest detection window of all drug tests.
-Hair tests can detect the use of opioids and most other drugs for up to 90 days, or three months, after last use.
+Hair tests can detect opioids and most other drugs for up to 90 days, or three months, after last use.

 Factors That Can Affect Opioid Detection Times